Last updated: Dec 05, 2019

 Why It’s Not Okay to Be Discontented?

-Well, because the society doesn’t want you to start questioning the status-quo.
+Well, because society doesn’t want you to start questioning the status quo.

 Is There Something Wrong With Discontent?